alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 * Created an intelligent agent platform in Java that was reused for several projects.
 * Technical lead for InfoCitizen, an European project for sharing census documentation across Europe.
-* Attended several conferences and presented a couple of European projects in academic circles.
+* Attended several conferences and presented European projects in academic circles.

 ## Volunteer Work